-Choose a research question/creative exploration that you care about deeply; one that fires up your imagination and curiosity.
-Nothing will hamper your progress more than a topic that does not interest you.
-Thesis areas can include something learned in an earlier course or something you have read or researched.
-Collaborative projects (involving students from the same or other majors) of an interdisciplinary nature are strongly encouraged.
-Consult faculty members of relevant departments to secure an advisor or co-advisors in the case of an interdisciplinary project.
+The primary consideration is that the subject be one that will sustain the student's interest through the completion of the project.
+Nothing will hamper a student's progress more than working on a thesis that does not interest him or her.
+Topics can include something learned in an earlier course, or something students have read or researched.
+Then, consult faculty members of relevant departments to secure an advisor.
 It is recommended that the UHP receive the Thesis Proposal by the end of the junior year.